mdriscollic/docs/content/en/docs/Reporting/FOLIO Analytics/_index.md

 * **[FOLIO Analytics Wiki](https://github.com/folio-org/folio-analytics/wiki).** This wiki is a work in progress created by the FOLIO Reporting SIG to provide samples of queries for different functional areas of FOLIO.
 Each functional area has its own “Cookbook” filled with “recipes” or starter queries for common use cases.
 The wiki is also a helpful resource for information on the FOLIO data model, an understanding of which is useful for knowing how to join tables in your SQL.
 * **[The Metadb User Guide](https://metadb.dev/doc/)** This guide acts as a user and administrator’s guide to Metadb.
 It includes information about configuring Metadb as well as creating SQL queries using Metadb tables.
-* **[SchemaSpy (Metadb)](https://metadb.dev/schema/folio/)** This SchemaSpy installation is attached to the LDP reference environment, which pulls data from the FOLIO snapshot reference environment.
-SchemaSpy gives a concise list of Metadb tables and fields and can be helpful when developing queries, if your local Metadb uses the same software version as the LDP reference environment.
+* **[SchemaSpy (Metadb)](https://metadb.dev/schema/folio/)** This SchemaSpy installation is attached to a Metadb reference environment, which pulls data from the FOLIO snapshot reference environment.
+SchemaSpy gives a concise list of Metadb tables and fields and can be helpful when developing queries, if your local Metadb uses the same software version as the Metadb reference environment.
 * **[Shared Metadb derived tables](https://github.com/folio-org/folio-analytics/tree/main/sql_metadb/derived_tables)** The derived tables (found in the **folio_derived** schema for Metadb) often serve as the best starting point for ad hoc queries.
 The derived tables combine and simplify the original FOLIO tables in ways that make query development much easier.
 You should work with your local Metadb administrator to determine how your local Metadb is using derived tables (e.g., what FOLIO Analytics release you are using, how frequently the derived tables are updated).

 ### Sharing ad hoc queries